mzschwartz5/Breakpoint/README.md

 With [parallel prefix scan](https://developer.nvidia.com/gpugems/gpugems3/part-vi-gpu-computing/chapter-39-parallel-prefix-sum-scan-cuda), 0 atomic operations are necessary.
 However, given DirectX's lack of a library like Thrust, implementing a prefix scan in the timeframe of this project was out of scope.
 Instead, I opted for a simpler, yet highly effective, wave-intrinsic approach, [based on this article](https://interplayoflight.wordpress.com/2022/12/25/stream-compaction-using-wave-intrinsics/).
 The gist is, each wave coordinates via intrinsics to get unique write-indices into the output array, needing only 1 atomic operation per-wave to sync with the other waves.
 With 32 threads per wave, this is a 32x reduction in atomic usage!
 The effect may be superlinear, however, since there's much less chance of resource contention with such a reduction in atomic usage.

-As such, it's no surprise that our implementation of this stage was over 16x faster than the original!
+As such, it's no surprise that my implementation of this stage was over 16x faster than the original!

 ### Detect Surface Cells